Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 The **recall** (a.k.a. **sensitivity**) of a two-class classifier is the percentage of positive cases that the test correctly identifies, or the ratio of true positives over the sum of the true positives and false negatives (found by summing the top row of the confusion matrix).

-For our hypothetical COVID confusion matrix in the figure above, the recall is 1,000/1,500 = 66.7%.
+For our hypothetical COVID confusion matrix in the figure above, the recall is 1,000/1,500 = 0.667.
 The recall ranges from 0 to 1, with larger values indicating that the test is "sensitive", meaning that it can identify true positives out of patients who actually are positive.

 The **specificity** of a test is an analogous metric for patients whose actual status is negative.
 It measures the ratio of true negatives to the sum of true negatives and false positives (found by summing the second row of our confusion matrix).
-For our hypothetical COVID test confusion matrix, the test specificity is 198,000/(198,000 + 2,000) = 99%.
+For our hypothetical COVID test confusion matrix, the test specificity is 198,000/(198,000 + 2,000) = 0.99.

 Finally, the **precision** of a test is the percentage of positive tests that are correct, formed by taking the ratio of true positives to the sum of true positives and false positives (found by summing the first column of the confusion matrix).
-For example, the precision of our hypothetical COVID test is 1,000/(1,000 + 2,000) = 33.3%.
+For example, the precision of our hypothetical COVID test is 1,000/(1,000 + 2,000) = 0.333.

 **STOP:** How could we trick a test to have recall close to 1?
 What about specificity?
 Precision?
 {: .notice--primary}

 Just like accuracy, all three of the metrics introduced in this section are not perfect, and can be fooled by silly tests that, for example, always return positive or negative.
 However, a frivolous test achieving all of these metrics at the same time is not possible.
+Therefore, in practice we may examine all of these metrics, as well as accuracy, when assessing the quality of a classifier.

 **STOP:** Compute the recall, specificity, and precision of the dummy COVID test that always returns negative.
 {: .notice--primary}